SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

 Follow the steps below to collect metrics from a Kubernetes environment:
 1. On your PostgreSQL Pods, add the following annotations mentioned in [this file](https://sumologic-app-data.s3.amazonaws.com/dashboards/PostgreSQL/postgresql_annotations_kubernetes.txt).
 2. Enter in values for the following annotation parameters (marked with `CHANGE_ME`) in the downloaded file:
-   * `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf Postgres Input plugin.
+   * `telegraf.influxdata.com/inputs`.
+This contains the required configuration for the Telegraf Postgres Input plugin.
 As telegraf will be run as a sidecar the host should always be localhost.
    * In the input plugins section which is `[[inputs.postgresql_extensible]]`
       * `address` - Specify the db user, db name and password used for connecting to the database.
 Example `host=localhost user=postgres dbname=postgres password=mypassword sslmode=disable`
    * In the tags section, which is `[inputs.postgresql_extensible.tags]`
-      * `environment` - This is the deployment environment where the postgresql cluster resides.
+      * `environment`.
+This is the deployment environment where the postgresql cluster resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-      * `db_cluster` - Enter a name to identify this PostgreSQL cluster.
+      * `db_cluster`.
+Enter a name to identify this PostgreSQL cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 For example: analytics-dbcluster, webapp-dbcluster.
       * `db_cluster_address` - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.
       * `db_cluster_port` - Enter the database port.
 If not provided, a default port will be used
 :::note